Clarus (CLAR)

 5. Revenue Growth

 Examining a company’s long-term performance can provide clues about its quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, Clarus grew its sales at a sluggish 4.2% compounded annual growth rate.
-This fell short of our benchmark for the consumer discretionary sector and is a poor baseline for our analysis.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Over the last five years, Clarus grew its sales at a weak 2.3% compounded annual growth rate.
+This fell short of our benchmarks and is a rough starting point for our analysis.

 Clarus Quarterly Revenue

-Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
-Although this projection suggests its newer products and services will spur better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to grow 5.6% over the next 12 months.
+While this projection suggests its newer products and services will spur better top-line performance, it is still below average for the sector.

 6. Operating Margin